lizardperson42/fairy-lights-pcb/README.md

 | D8 (GPIO15) | On-board WS2812B LEDs | none                    |

 “USB” refers to the microcontroller module's USB port (5V, GND) or to its USB-to-serial converter chip (RX, TX).

+## Case

+A case design for this project is given as an OpenSCAD file in `fairy-lights-case/`.
+It has been generated from the KiCad design files using [TurboCase](https://turbocase.org) and **manually edited**.
+If some parts of the board are not to be populated, the corresponding case cutouts can be removed from the case source file.